Oli-yad13/oop-prog/README.md

-## Hello people htis is our group.
+## Hello people this is our group.